How To Teach Your Kids DIY And Make It A Fun Activity

 Even if your child is fine, try and get them to wear a cloth mask, or even a toy mask to stop the dust getting down their throat.
 Even this can be fun, they can dress up as a bandit or pirate!

-Then let them loose with the sand paper!
+Then let them loose with the sandpaper!
 They will love scrubbing away all the old paint, especially if they can make a mess.
 Then when they have finished they can paint it.
 Just imagine their little faces when it looks brand new!

 Training For The Future